-- to Berkshire alone in 2009 (16,000 tonnes to Oxfordshire and 0 tonnes reported for Buckinghamshire). - 4.2.5 As the number of mineral sites within Berkshire is limited, it is possible that the importation of aggregate to one of the three aggregate railheads in Berkshire (two at Theale, West Berkshire and one at Colnbrook, Slough) is providing for an overall shortfall of land won mineral from sites within Berkshire.
-For 2009, it is clear that the level of imported hard rock sales in Berkshire was at a much greater rate than that of Buckinghamshire (an authority that is approximately 1/3 larger than Berkshire) and Oxfordshire (that has an authority area approximately 50% larger than Berkshire) individually even though the authority area of Berkshire is considerably smaller than that of either Buckinghamshire or Oxfordshire. - 4.2.6 This pattern could be linked to number or capacity of railheads in each authority area.
-There are three rail head aggregate sites in Berkshire and all three of these sites are understood to have a greater capacity than the single railhead site in Buckinghamshire.
+Berkshire alone in 2009 (16,000 tonnes to Oxfordshire and 0 tonnes reported for Buckinghamshire).

+- 4.1.5 As the number of mineral sites within the former county of Berkshire is limited, it is possible that the importation of aggregate to one of the three aggregate railheads in the former county of Berkshire (two at Theale, West Berkshire and one at Colnbrook, Slough) is providing for an overall shortfall of land won mineral from sites within the former county of Berkshire.
+For 2009, it is clear that the level of imported hard rock sales in the former county of Berkshire (that is approximately 1/3 larger than the former county of Berkshire) and Oxfordshire (that has an authority area approximately 50% larger than the former county of Berkshire) individually even though the authority area of the former county of Berkshire is considerably smaller than that of either Buckinghamshire or Oxfordshire. - 4.1.6 This pattern could be linked to number or capacity of railheads in each authority area.
+There are three rail head aggregate sites in the former county of Berkshire and all three of these sites are understood to have a greater capacity than the single railhead site in Buckinghamshire.
 This pattern could also be linked to the rail linkages to the authority areas, where the minerals originate, or the capacity of the railway network involved.
 In addition Oxfordshire has land won sources of hard rock, which may reduce the demand to import such materials.
-Alternatively material imported by rail into Berkshire may be being exported again via road to surrounding areas, this is considered quite likely given that the three railhead aggregate sites in Berkshire are all located in close proximity to the motorway network.
+Alternatively material imported by rail into the former county of Berkshire may be being exported again via road to surrounding areas, this is considered quite likely given that the three railhead aggregate sites in the former county of Berkshire are all located in close proximity to the motorway network.